-Mr. Patrick Windham is a California based consultant on science and technology policy.
-He operates his own firm, Windham Consulting.
-In addition, he is a principal in Technology Policy International (TPI), a five person consulting firm that analyzes U.S. technology policies and policy trends for international clients.
-Since 1999, he also served as a Lecturer in the Public Policy Program at Stanford University.
-From 1984 until 19 97, he served a Senior Professional Staff Member for the Subcommittee on Science, Technology, and Space of the Committee on Commerce, Science, and Transportation, in the U.S. Senate.
+Mr. Patrick Windham is a consultant on science, technology, and innovation policy and operates his own firm, Windham Consulting.
+In addition, he is a principal in Technology Policy International (TPI), a three-person consulting firm that analyzes U.S. technology policies and policy trends for international clients.
+He is also a visiting professor at the University of California’s Washington, DC, Center.
+From 1999 until returning to the Washington, DC, area in 2012, he was a Lecturer in the Public Policy Program at Stanford University.
+From 1984 until 1997, he served a Senior Professional Staff Member for the Subcommittee on Science, Technology, and Space of the Committee on Commerce, Science, and Transportation, in the U.S. Senate.
 His work there focused primarily on policies to strengthen U.S. industrial competiveness.
 He worked in other U.S. Senate positions from 1976 to 1978 and from 1982 to 1984.
 Mr. Windham received an A.B. from Stanford University and a Master of Public Policy degree from University of California at Berkeley.

 Department of Defense, National Institutes of Health, National Aeronautics and Space Administration, Department of Energy, and National Science Foundation